-3.1 Dealing (subscriptions and redemptions) [last updated: 31/12/14]
+3.1 Dealing (subscriptions and redemptions) [last updated: March 2016]

-Fund prospectus, documentation and placement documentation should contain clear and explicit description of subscription and redemption policies.
-Such disclosure should include:

-- 1. Subscription process and expected timeframe for an investor to become fully invested - 2.
-Redemption process and expected timeframe for an investor to be fully disinvested - Confirmation the fund is priced at the 'Standard NAV' for all investors.
-If not, an explanation of the key differences should be provided (See AREF Fund Pricing Guidance click here to view). - 4.
-Full details of how subscription/redemption prices are calculated, and by whom including the basis of valuation for the real estate assets and any special instructions given to the valuer. - Disclosure of all subscription/redemption premiums/discounts, the size of the subscription/redemption queue, changes in market prices and timing of redemptions. - Disclosure of details of multiple unit classes with different terms (subject to confidentiality) - Disclose whether subscription/redemptions are revocable and the basis of such decisions. - 5.
-The circumstances under which the above process or pricing is varied and what variations are permitted by the manager/fund - 6.
-Circumstances where the subscription or redemption policy and process may be changed by the Manager without requiring consent of the investors

-Subscription/redemption policies should be

-- 1. Fit for purpose and able to meet demands of the entire property cycle. - 2.
-Only capable of amendment with formal investor consent, and subject to regular review.

-Communication between the manager and investors should be in the form of:

-- Clear and comprehensive subscription/redemption policies which are readily available to existing and potential investors, even if the policies are also specified, in whole or in part, in the original fund documentation. - 2.
-Regular, two-way, formal, communication between managers and investors, particularly at times of high subscription and redemption activity. - 3.
-Formal reporting to investors which should include details of: - liquidity, current and potential, taking into account the purchase/sale transaction pipeline by level of certainty. - investor concentration by scale of holding - o by individual investor (if necessary on a no names basis to respect confidentiality).
+- 1. Fund prospectus, documentation and placement documentation should contain clear and explicit description of subscription and redemption policies.
+Such disclosure should include: - a.
+Subscription process and expected timeframe for an investor to become fully invested - b.
+Redemption process and expected timeframe for an investor to be fully disinvested - c.
+Confirmation the fund is priced at the 'Standard NAV' for all investors.
+If not, an explanation of the key differences should be provided (See AREF Fund Pricing Guidance) - d.
+Full details of how subscription/redemption prices are calculated, and by whom including the basis of valuation for the real estate assets and any special instructions given to the valuer. - e.
+Disclosure of all subscription/redemption premiums/discounts, the size of the subscription/redemption queue, changes in market prices and timing of redemptions. - f.
+Disclosure of details of multiple unit classes with different terms (subject to confidentiality) - g.
+Disclose whether subscription/redemptions are revocable and the basis of such decisions. - h.
+The circumstances under which the above process or pricing is varied and what variations are permitted by the manager/fund - i.
+Circumstances where the subscription or redemption policy and process may be changed by the manager without requiring consent of the investors - 2.
+Subscription/redemption policies should be - a.
+Fit for purpose and able to meet demands of the entire property cycle. - b.
+Only capable of amendment with formal investor consent, and subject to regular review. - 3.
+Communication between the manager and investors should be in the form of: - a.
+Clear and comprehensive subscription/redemption policies which are readily available to existing and potential investors, even if the policies are also specified, in whole or in part, in the original fund documentation. - b.
+At least quarterly, two-way, formal, communication between managers and investors, and more frequently at times of high subscription and redemption activity. - c.
+Reporting to investors which should include details of: - i.
+Liquidity, current and potential, taking into account the purchase/sale transaction pipeline by level of certainty. - ii.
+Current subscription and redemption queues by amounts and timescales should be reported or shared on request.

-- by linked investors/managers (if necessary on a no names basis to respect confidentiality). - o by unit class, in the case of funds with multiple unit classes having differing terms. - current subscription and redemption gueues by amounts and timescales.
+iii.
+Investor concentration by unit class, in the case of funds with multiple unit classes having differing terms.